sohonet/monitorama2016/Monitorama day 1.md

 Metrics inform incentives, shape behaviour:

 - Give meaningful names
-- define well
+- Define well
-- communicate them across boundaries
+- Communicate them across boundaries

-O'Reilly -Data Driven

-## Cory Watson (Stripe) - Building a Culture of Observability at Stripe
+## [Cory Watson](https://twitter.com/gphat), Stripe - Building a Culture of Observability at Stripe

-What can we get others to agree and work toward it?
+To create a culture of observability, how can we get others to agree and work toward it?

 Where to begin?
-Spend time with the tools, improve if possible, replace if not, leverage past knowledge
+Spend time with the tools, improve if possible, replace if not, leverage past knowledge of teams

 Empathy - People are busy, doing best with what they have, help people be great at their jobs